laurabondor/Advanced-Programming/README.md

 # Java lab Assignments
-This repository contains assignments completed during the Java course at university.
+This repository contains assignments completed during the Java course at university